top of page

 Cinnamon Swirl Muffins

-Soft, café-style muffins with a warm cinnamon swirl.
+Soft café-style muffins with a warm cinnamon sugar swirl and vanilla glaze.

 35 MINS